vikanksh15/LoanPred-1/README.md

 <code><img height="30" src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/05/Scikit_learn_logo_small.svg/1280px-Scikit_learn_logo_small.svg.png"></code>

 # Algorithms Used:
-I have used a variety of algorithms for this problem, namely Logistic Regression, Decision Trees, SVM, Random Forest to name a few.
+I have tried using many algorithms for this problem, but Random Forest seemed to work the best for me.
+It gave me an accuracy of nearly 80%.
 <br>
-For me, Random Forest has worked wonders, as it gave me 79% accuracy.
-If you want an in-depth explaination on random Forest and how do they work, feel free to checkout <a href = "https://towardsdatascience.com/understanding-random-forest-58381e0602d2">this article</a>.
+If you want an in-depth explanation of Random Forest, feel free to check out <a href = "https://towardsdatascience.com/understanding-random-forest-58381e0602d2">this</a> article.

 # Screenshots: